 Criminal proceedings have also been brought against lawyers in several cases, on dubious charges that appear to amount to harassment or reprisals for professional activities.
 Prosecutions are often linked to or followed by disciplinary proceedings leading to the disbarment of the lawyer concerned.

-Individual cases are summarized below to illustrate the problems of harassment of lawyers through various means in practice.
+Below, individual cases are summarized which illustrate the problems of harassment of lawyers through various means.

 Criminal and disciplinary cases against lawyers